undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 # Last.fm last played tracks Rainmeter skin
-A Rainmeter widget that displays up to 18 last scrobbled tracks.
+A Rainmeter widget that last scrobbled tracks information from last.fm, currently supports up to 18 items.
 This is a fork of "Last.fm Rainmeter Skin VERSION 2.0" (a.k.a.
 "Watcha listenin' 2") by Blaise.

 Example screenshot (colors are customizable):